 However, data alone isn’t enough.
 There’s no exact science to understanding people and what drives their behaviors; people aren’t predictable, controllable or susceptible to mathematical analysis and ration.
 So if researchers really want to start understanding why people behave the way they do, we need to abandon the worship of rationalism and start looking at the people behind the data.
 Basically, in order to unlock real, actionable insights, we need to start looking for the story behind the statistics.

 In this data-heavy age, it’s easy to think that the world revolves around numbers.
 But actually, it’s all about insight.
 Information (or data) is merely the fuel that drives the insight engine – and in order to access deep insights, the market research industry needs to make meaning the driving force behind brand and business development.
 Basically, in order to drive real change, we need to start telling stories and find the meaning behind the data once more.

 Information is to be collected and insight is to be connected.
 Humans are not rational information processors, and that means we can’t use data to second-guess them.
-Instead we need to focus on unlocking insights and understanding what drives behaviour.
+Instead, we need to focus on unlocking insights and understanding what drives behavior.
 Basically, instead of being in the business of data, the research world should be in the business of constructing and delivering meaning.

 The importance of storytelling in market research

 Tasgal writes that if numbers numb us, then stories stir us.
 They translate information into emotion – and it is this storytelling in market research that makes your findings and conclusions infinitely more impactful and memorable.
 It’s all about finding the people behind your data and unlocking the story behind your statistics to engage and excite your executives and shake up your stakeholders.